-When the sweaters come out and the kids are back at school (in person or otherwise), you know it’s time for another sure sign of the season: fall colors.
+When the sweaters come out and the kids are back at school, you know it’s time for another sure sign of the season: fall colors.
 You also know that you need go no farther than your nearest DuPage forest preserve to enjoy the show!

 The key ingredients that give us fall colors are in the leaves throughout spring and summer.
 We just can’t see them.
 Leaves contain pigments called carotenes and xanthophyll that create yellows and oranges or anthocyanin that creates reds and purples, but these pigments are overpowered by green-producing chlorophyll that the leaves manufacture during the growing season.
 Only in fall when trees stop producing chlorophyll can all of the other pigments start to pop.